smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 19. Add the installation library to the interactive job library list by entering the command:

     ```
-    ADDLIBLE LIB(LI181001) POSITION(*FIRST)
+    ADDLIBLE LIB(LI211043A) POSITION(*FIRST)
     ```

 ### Run the Installation Procedure
 :::tip
 Before starting the SMASETUP command, it may be necessary to review the information about the standard LSAM utilities library, presented below the step-by-step instructions.

-This note is especially important for two types of users:
+This note is especially important for these types of users:
-Clients who might have chosen to install some LSAM utility commands and files into the IBM i library QGPL.
+  - Clients who might have chosen to install some LSAM utility commands and files into the IBM i library QGPL.
-Clients who had previously configured the LSAM to share the SMAGPL library among multiple LSAM Environments.
+  - Clients who had previously configured the LSAM to share the SMAGPL library among multiple LSAM Environments.
-Clients who do not have or intend to configure either of these conditions can skip the remainder of this notice.
+  - Clients who do not have or intend to configure either of these conditions can skip the remainder of this notice.

 SMA no longer supports sharing an SMAGPL library between LSAM Environments.
 Some functions may not behave as expected, and it is especially difficult to properly synchronize LSAM PTF application when the SMAGPL is being shared.
 Contact SMA Support for assistance with separating LSAM Environments.